Commitment to openness and transparency

 Sika has not issued any participation certificates, dividend right certificates, or stock options.

 According to art.
 4 para.
-2 of the Sika Articles of Association, acquirers of shares who do not expressly declare in the application for registration in the share register that they hold the shares for their own account (nominees) will be entered without restriction in the share register as shareholders with voting rights up to a maximum of 3% of the share capital.
+2 of the Sika Articles of Association, acquirers of shares who do not expressly declare in the application for registration in the share register that they hold the shares for their own account (nominees) will be entered without restriction in the share register as shareholders with voting rights up to a 187 maximum of 3% of the share capital.
 Above this registration limit, nominees will be entered in the share register as shareholders with voting rights if the relevant nominee discloses the names, addresses, nationalities, and shareholdings of those beneficial owners for whose account it holds 0.5% or more of the share capital and if the reporting requirements pursuant to the Federal Act on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading (FinMIA) (as amended) are met.
-In 2024, the Board of Directors has not registered any nominees with voting rights exceeding 3%.
+In 2025, no nominees with voting rights exceeding 3% were registered in the share register.

 The Board of Directors is Sika’s highest governing body and is mainly responsible for the: